TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
 * Use project planning skills to complete a larger project
-* Utilize loops, lists, and nested loops/lists to create a Tic-Tac-Toe game.
+* Utilize loops, lists, and nested loops/lists to create a Tic-Tac-Toe game

 ##Materials/Preparation
 * [Project]